AdKats/AdKats/README.md

 </p>
 <p>
     Once a user is added you need to assign their soldiers.
+    If you add a user with the same name as their soldier(s), their soldier(s) will be added automatically.
     Users can have multiple soldiers, so if your admins have multiple accounts you can assign all of those soldiers under their user.
     All soldiers added need to be in your database before they can be added to a user.
-    This system tracks user's soldiers, so if they change their soldier names they will still have powers without needing to contact admins about the change.
+    This system tracks user's soldiers, so if they change their soldier names they will still have powers without needing to contact admins about the name change.
     Type their soldier's name in the "new soldier" field to add them.
     It will error out if it cannot find the soldier in the database.
-    To add soldiers to the database quickly, have them join any server you are running this version of AdKats on and their information will be immediately added.
+    To add soldiers to the database quickly after installing stat logger for the first time, have them join any server you are running this version of AdKats on and their information will be immediately added.
 </p>
 <p>
     The user list is sorted by role ID, then by user name.